 - Key path: The full path of the registry key that contains the value to detect.

 - Value name: The name of the registry value to detect.
 If this value is empty, the detection will happen on the key.
-The (default) value of a key will be used as detection value if the detection method is other than file or folder existence.
+If the detection method is other than file or folder existence,the (default) value of a key will be used as the detection value

 - Key exists